nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `done_task 1` marks the first task in the task list as completed.

+### Finding all matching tasks: `find_task`
+Finds matching tasks from Task List.

+Format: `find_task KEYWORD`
+* Finds the tasks whose names contain a given keyword.
+* The keyword is case-insensitive.
+* A list of matching tasks will be displayed with their indexes.

 ### Sorting all tasks: `sort_task`
 Sorts SOChedule Task List.